Torontonians, ever got your online food order delivered by a cyclist?

 - Fresh on Spadina (good first impression right when I walked in, good atmosphere, nice outside patio right downtown)

 UberEats bike bag - Pick-up food on Adelaide St.

 Do you feel encouraged?
 Do you see yourself being an UberEATS bike courier?

 Then the last advise follows right now:

 Sign up HERE or manually paste this referral code of me in the "invite" field: 3ydj6f and earn $50 welcome bonus after you completed your first

-Make sure you better do it today than tomorrow, because their sign-up process can take a few business days.
+PS.
+Their sign-up process can take a few business days.
 The earlier you sign-up, the earlier you can jump on your bike and get nice work or study breaks that literally pay off!
 Let me know how you like it 😉

 More to follow soon